JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

     lastTransitionTime: "2020-03-30T01:33:55Z"
 ```

-`ServiceExports` will be created within the cluster and namespace that the
+To export a service, a `ServiceExport` should be created within the cluster and
-service resides in and are name-mapped to the service for export - that is, they
+namespace that the service resides in, name-mapped to the service for export -
-reference the `Service` with the same name as the export.
-If multiple clusters
+that is, they reference the `Service` with the same name as the export.
+If
-within the supercluster have `ServiceExports` with the same name and namespace,
+multiple clusters within the supercluster have `ServiceExports` with the same
-these will be considered the same service and will be combined at the
+name and namespace, these will be considered the same service and will be
-supercluster level.
+combined at the supercluster level.

+_Note: A `Service` without a corresponding
+`ServiceExport` in its local cluster will not be exported even if other clusters
+are exporting a `Service` with the same namespaced name._

 This requires that within a supercluster, a given namespace is governed by a
 single authority across all clusters.
 It is that authority’s responsibility to
 ensure that a name is shared by multiple services within the namespace if and
 only if they are instances of the same service.

-Most information about the service, including ports, backends and topology, will
+All information about the service, including ports, backends and topology, will
-continue to be stored in the Service object, which is name mapped to the service
+continue to be stored in the `Service` objects, which are each name mapped to a
-export.
+`ServiceExport`.

+Deleting a `ServiceExport` will stop exporting the name-mapped `Service`.

 #### Restricting Exports ####